ministryofjustice/vis-prototype/source/justice-process.md

 The Victims' Code explains what should happen from when you tell the police about a crime until after the trial.

-Support is available at every stage of the process so you understand what is happening and can get answers to your questions.
+Support is available at every stage of the justice process so you understand what is happening and can get answers to your questions.

 The Victims' Code explains: